-ITT is tailored to a student's needs and once undertaken can be 'topped up' to take account of changes in routes or needs.
-The training allows students to enjoy independence and access services and facilities they wish to use.
+ITT is tailored to your needs and circumstances and once established can be 'topped up' to take account of changes in routes or needs.
+Successful delivery of training allows you to enjoy independence and access services and facilities you wish to use.

 - gain an understanding of safe practice, leading to a reduction of road accidents

 - have an enhanced quality of social life

 - have raised aspirations for job prospects.

 On completion of the programme, participants should be able to travel independently to local and more widespread landmarks, work, day centres, work experience, school/college and back home.

 Who the programme is for

 The ITT programme and resources are provided free to schools, colleges and other providers in Nottinghamshire.
 It can fit into the curriculum in:

 - specific 'take out' lessons for students who are vulnerable or with learning difficulties